LorenzoPecorari/iot_project/code/helper/README.md

 #### Sleep mode time ####
 For reducing energy consumption of the this node, the system is developed for using a light sleep mode: it consists of a low-consume condition for the processor that cuts off a lot of power to components, reducing availability of functionalities while maintaing a restricted set of information in memory.
 After receiving a packet with no need to compute the sampling phase or terminated the actions to do with actuators, the mcu will go to sleep for 10 minutes.

+## Thresholds and their determination ##
+Values sampled has a specific meaning and they have to be recognized by the device.
+For this node of the project only values coming from the air sensor and the thermistor are needed.

+Warning: the following thresholds are in common with the central device.

+### Thermistor thresholds ###

+/// WATCH OUT ! ///

 ## Energy consumption ##
 The analysis about the energy consumption of the device with all the sensor connected with, shows some interesting details.
 Setting a too short period of sleep leads to a very high consumption of resources.